Updates to 10DLC compliance: prior texting opt-in & privacy statement

 TCR may mark businesses as non-compliant if they were unable to verify that the business obtains prior opt-in from consumers to send text messages.
 HawkSoft’s texting provider has confirmed that they will not be blocking non-compliant businesses from sending text messages at this time.
 However, if a non-compliant agency has any issues or troubleshooting needs with text messages being delivered, our texting provider will not work on supporting the issue until the agency’s compliance issues are resolved.

-Please also be aware that the regulations may change at any time, and TCR (and subsequently our texting provider) could abruptly decide to block non-compliant businesses from sending text messages.
+Please also be aware that the regulations may change at any time, and TCR (and subsequently our texting provider) could abruptly decide to block non-compliant businesses from sending text messages due to an audit or other circumstances.
 If TCR marks an agency as non-compliant, HawkSoft will contact the agency to obtain the any missing information or proof of compliance.

 Add HawkSoft Text Messaging to your HawkSoft service today!